 Outlook for HHA salary in Virginia

-There is a high nationwide demand for Home Health Aides and in Virginia with bls.gov forecasting a 41% increase in brand-new jobs nationwide and 46% in Virginia through the year 2026.
+There is a high demand for Home Health Aides in Virginia with bls.gov forecasting a 46% increase in Virginia through the year 2026.
 The following is a more in depth breakdown of Home Health Aide salary in Virginia by area and county in Virginia.
 All the statistics used are from the bls.gov website.
 The opportunities could not be any higher for entrance in to this growing career in Virginia.

 |Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Division||Hourly||$10.05||$12.87||$14.97|